aj0337/PAOFLOW-QTpy/README.md

 See the [examples](examples) folder for usage examples.

+`analysis.ipynb` contains code to plot the results.
+It compares the results from the Python version with the Fortran version.

 ## Example01:

 Demonstrates how to compute electron conductance and DOS using a bulk Al.